-The Government has two months to file one final appeal to the Supreme Court (Conseil d'Etat).
-An appeal, if filed, would, in principle, have no suspensive effect; the Supreme Court would not reconsider the facts and would limit its review to interpretation of relevant law
+The Government had two months to file one final appeal to the Supreme Court (Conseil d'Etat).
+An appeal, if filed, would, in principle, have no suspensive effect; the Supreme Court would not reconsider the facts and would limit its review to interpretation of relevant law.
+On October 7, 2021, the Company announced that it received confirmation that the Government filed a final appeal.

-5. Exploration and Evaluation Asset
+8. Exploration and Evaluation Assets